 Support your brainpower with supplements

 B vitamins are recognised stress-reducers.
 Research indicates that office workers and executives on vitamin B perform more productively for longer and with better moods.
-Often B Vitamin deficiencies manifest as fatigue, low cognitive function and bad moods.
+Often B Vitamin imbalances manifest as fatigue, low cognitive function and bad moods.

 Necessary to release energy from our foods, the B vitamins – especially B1,B3 and B5 – feed the hungry brain.
 Graeme advises you look for a formula that has around 50mg of these B vitamins.
 It is also important to go for the most bio-active form available.